Curucail/trackswitch.js/docs/configuration.md

 **Volume**
 - <kbd>↑</kbd> / <kbd>↓</kbd> - Increase/decrease volume by 10%

-**Loop/Section Repeat**
+**Loop/Section Repeat** (available when `looping` is enabled)
 - <kbd>A</kbd> - Set loop point A at current position
 - <kbd>B</kbd> - Set loop point B at current position
 - <kbd>L</kbd> - Toggle loop on/off
 - <kbd>C</kbd> - Clear loop points

-When multiple players exist on a page, the last-clicked player receives keyboard input.
+When multiple players exist on a page, only the active (last interacted) player receives keyboard input.

 ### Loop/Section Repeat

-The player supports A/B loop functionality for repeating specific sections of audio.
+When `looping` is enabled, the player supports A/B loop functionality for repeating specific sections of audio.
 This is useful for practicing, analyzing, or focusing on particular parts of a track.

 **Setting Loop Points**